att/rcloud/README.md

 to just get the dependencies.

+## Upgrading to RCloud 1.0

+If you are moving from RCloud 0.9 to 1.0, you'll need to run the upgrade script to move your RCS data (notebook lists and configuration data).
+In your RCloud root, run:

+    $ ROOT=`pwd` R -f scripts/upgradeRCS1_0.R

+This script is designed to run incrementally, so you can run both RCloud 0.9 and RCloud 1.0 on the same RCS back-end, and run this script repeatedly to keep updating the 1.0 installation from the 0.9 installation.

 ## Installation requirements

 Please use R 3.0.0 or later.
 It'll make your life easier, we promise.